odinuv/web/en/apv/walkthrough/javascript/index.md

 some backend API which can calculate the price according to selected parameters and return it in JSON or XML format (such approach is called [AJAX](/en/apv/articles/javascript#ajax)).

-I used `document.forms` which contain object with keys given by forms `name` attributes, each form is again an object with keys given by inputs' `name` attribute.
-Keys of JavaScript object can be accessed using square brackets (where you can also use a variable) or you can just use dot notation `.key`.
+I used `document.forms` which contain object with keys given by forms' `name` attribute, each form is again an object with keys given by inputs' `name` attribute.
+Attributes of JavaScript object can be accessed using square brackets (where you can also use a variable) or you can just use dot notation `.key`.
 There is no functional difference between `document.forms.formName` and `document["forms"]["formName"]` or `document.forms["formName"]`.
 I prefer latter variant because attribute values can contain characters